nkoepke/profile-image/index.md

 # Alternatives

-There is also a PHP and a Ruby class for SVGs.
+There is also a PHP and a Ruby class for SVGs as well as a module for NodeJS.

 ### API